Spousal Betrayal and Deception is an Overwhelming Obstacle

 - Denial - this stage includes the feeling of being numb.
 It is a protective stage and keeps us from progressing too quickly.

 - Anger - do not be afraid to feel your anger.
-You have every right to be angry with her.
-Fortunately, this will be the strength you need to make sense out of the situation.
+You have every right to be angry with your spouse for cheating on you.
+Fortunately, anger is an energy and this will be the strength you need to make sense out of the situation.

 - Bargaining - trying to negotiate your way out of pain and restoring your life are the characteristics of this stage.

-- Depression - the realization that she is gone, and it is permanent is genuinely and justifiably depressing.
+- Depression - the realization that they are gone, and it is permanent is genuinely and justifiably depressing.

 - Acceptance - this is not synonymous with some final resolution of approval or absolution.
 During this stage, you take the time to rebuild yourself and begin to invest time in establishing other relationships.
 Your spouse's actions have changed your current life forever.
 Further, you will finally become comfortable knowing your wife has left and will never return.
 As a result, you will no longer feel sorry for yourself and able to focus on the next step.